-Perhaps the most important factor to consider when comparing alarms to analytics is that alarms require that you understood what you wanted to look for ahead of time - in other words, you were able to define the condition you want to alarm on when you programmed the BAS.
-While this is fine for issues like a temperatures going outside of limits, there are many inter-relationships between equipment systems that may not be known at the time a control system is installed.
+Time of Implementation.
+Perhaps the most important factor to consider when comparing alarms to analytics is that alarms require that you understood what you wanted to look for ahead of time - in other words, you need to be able to define the condition that you want to generate an alarm when you program the system.
+While this is fine for limit type issues like temperatures (or other parameters) going outside of desired range, there are many inter-relationships between equipment systems that may not be known at the time a control system is installed.
+And ideally, we would prefer to identify an impending problem before it results in an alarm.
 Having to know what we want to look for ahead of time is a limiting factor encountered with alarms.

-The "Scope" of the Data Involved.
+The "Scope" of the Data.
 Alarms typically evaluate a sensor value vs. a limit.
 They may also include a time delay - e.g., the condition must be true for 5 minutes before an alarm is generated.
 One of the most common approaches is to set alarm limits for each individual point during initial configuration - the alarm limits are effectively a property of each point.
-Another factor is that external, enterprise data cannot be used in controller-based alarms.
 This demonstrates what we mean by a limited data scope.
-Even in systems that allow for some level of logic-based alarms, the scope of data is typically limited to the data available in the local controller or other controllers on the network.
+External data cannot be easily used in controller-based alarms.
+Even in systems that allow for some level of logic-based alarms, the scope of data is typically limited to the data available in the local controller or perhaps other controllers on the network.